-The Oklahoma County Courthouse and Annex Building will normally be open Monday through Friday from 8:00 a.m. to 5:00 p.m.
-The activities of some departments require alternative schedules to meet their work needs.
-In those departments, the elected official may authorize a deviation from the normal work schedule.
+The Oklahoma County Courthouse and Annex Building will normally be open Monday through Friday from 8:00 a.m. to 5:00 p.m. ~~Employees may not work overtime or more than their normal schedule without prior approval by a supervisor or manager.~~